bcgov/housing-data-visualization-project/README.md

 The data for the project is publically available from a variety of sources, including DataBC's catalogue, BC Stats, and Statistics Canada (including the Census).
 See the [listing of specific data sets](data-sets-list.md) for details.

+#### Examples / Inspiration

+These are included as examples of the type of visualizations that might be suitable for the British Columbia housing data.

+- [Locating neighborhood diversity in the American metropolis](https://walkerke.shinyapps.io/neighborhood_diversity/) {created using the open source statistical software R}

+- [Invest in the Future of Baltimore](http://files.zillowstatic.com/research/public/Whitehouse_Hackathon/index.html) {platform and data are not shared}

 #### Minimum Viable Project

 _{summary to be appended from BCIC document}_